keboola/connection-docs/manipulation/transformations/snowflake/index.md

 SELECT * FROM "LOWERCASETABLE";
 {% endhighlight %}

-Be especially careful in output mappings, table names specifined in output mapping are always quoted.
+Be especially careful in the output mappings.
+Table names specified in the output mapping are always quoted.